 Many devices administer pharmaceuticals or fluids to patients.
-MET has a dedicated laboratory for a variety of infusion devices, sustained release products, prefilled syringes, creams and sprays, to international FDA Guidance and ISO and IEC standards.
+MET has a dedicated laboratory for testing a variety of infusion devices, inhalers, oral dosage forms, sustained release products, droppers, creams and sprays, all to international FDA Guidance and ISO and IEC standards.

 There are a variety of standards guidance and pharmacopeia monographs which refer to dose accuracy tests, these include:

 - IEC 60601 Medical electrical equipment – part 2-24: Particular requirements for the safety of infusion pumps and controllers.

 - Guidance for Industry and FDA Staff: Technical Considerations for Pen, Jet, and Related Injectors Intended for Use with Drugs and Biological Products